yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

             <version>27.1.0</version>
         </dependency>
 ```
-and after we should get key secret from Stripe in the browser
+and after we should get key secret from Stripe in the browser <br>
-and inject it in our project (save it in the .env)
+and inject it in our project (save it in the .env)<br>
 and after we should config the strip in the StripeConfig class :
 ```java
 @Configuration